Jun 8, 2020 Join our Private facebook Group!

 I tried my hand at the Swagbucks games and was less than enthused.
-However, I’m one of those people who basically finds computer games incredibly boring.
+However, I’m one of those people who finds computer games incredibly dull.
 If you’re unlike me and you enjoy computer games, this might be a great way to earn Swagbucks.

 Sarah, commented last week:

 11. Go Through the No Obligation Special Offers

 Every day, you can go to the No Obligation Special Offers section and skip through all the offers (sign up if something interests you, but skip those who don’t interest you).
 In the end, you just have to type in a simple phrase, and you’ll earn two Swagbucks.

 From start to finish, this will take you no more than 20 seconds, and you can do it every single day!

 If you’re going to purchase a Groupon deal, always head to the Daily Deals page on Swagbucks and click through there to buy it.

 In many cases, you’ll earn 150 to 300 Swagbucks for your purchase — which can make the Groupon deal even sweeter!

 If you have old cell phones, MP3 players, games, consoles or books you want to get rid of, check out how many Swagbucks you can earn by trading them in.
 After looking up your item, you can print out a pre-paid shipping label and receipt, stick it in the mail, and you’ll be awarded your Swagbucks after your trade-in is processed.